galhev/Neural-Sentiment-Analyzer-for-Modern-Hebrew/README.md

 ## Results

-Accuracy results (percentage of correct label predictions) for all architecture and representation choices on our test set; for the string-based vocabulary, and the char-based vocabulary.
+Accuracy results (percentage of correct label predictions) for all architecture and representation choices on the test set; for the string-based vocabulary, and the char-based vocabulary.

 ### String-based Vocabulary